The NFL is now the WWE, and Josh McDaniels, along with the Patriots, has become the top heel.

 Regardless, the view of McDaniels appears to have changed irrevocably for the worse.
 Meanwhile, the view of the Patriots as shady has hardened like a nuclear bunker.

 League sources say Patriots owner Robert Kraft played a significant role in McDaniels staying.
 Kraft still despises the Colts over Deflategate, I'm told.
+These sources also say McDaniels got assurances from Belichick that he was staying for at least several years as head coach of the Patriots.

 There are indeed many factors at play, yet none of that really matters.
 What matters is perception, and the perception is that McDaniels not only took the easy way out, but assured his place in the Heel Hall of Fame.